 The Epoch Times contacted the BGI Group Media Department by phone and email regarding the number of FireEye labs in the United States and the number and price of non-invasive prenatal tests.
 BGI confirmed receipt of the email but did not reply as of press time.

-BGI Infiltrates the US and Collects Biological Data in Bulk
+BGI Expands in the US and Collects Biological Data in Bulk

-A recent report (pdf) by the U.S.-China Economic Security Review Commission (USCC) confirmed that since 2019, and on behalf of the CCP, BGI had infiltrated the United States to collect biological data from Americans.
+A recent report (pdf) by the U.S.-China Economic Security Review Commission (USCC) confirmed that since 2019, and on behalf of the CCP, BGI has operated in the United States to collect biological data from Americans.

-But the infiltration actually started prior to this.
+But its activities in the country tarted prior to this.
 In November 2011, BGI and the Children’s Hospital of Philadelphia (CHOP) announced a partnership to conduct genomic research using BGI’s genetic sequencing technology and CHOP’s pediatric bio-database.
 BGI also partnered with the University of California, Davis, to establish a genetic sequencing center and utilize the university’s bio-database for research.

 During this early period, BGI was issued an official certificate and license to analyze the genetic data of Americans.
 This occurred in 2015 and 2017 when the BGI Hong Kong Laboratory received a certificate from the College of American Pathologists (CAP) and a CLIA license issued by the Centers for Medicare and Medicaid Services (CMS).

-A report published on July 7 by Reuters confirmed that BGI has been using its prenatal testing services to collect both metrics (nationality, height, weight) and genetic information from more than 8 million pregnant women worldwide.
+A report published on July 7 by Reuters said that BGI has been using its prenatal testing services to collect both metrics (nationality, height, weight) and genetic information from more than 8 million pregnant women worldwide.
 BGI admitted they store and reanalyze leftover blood samples and genetic data from prenatal tests, which are sold in at least 52 countries.
-The report also suggested this information could be used by the CCP for military research.
+The report also highlighted the risk that this information could be used by the CCP for military research.

 BGI has established a biomedical big data industry chain including genetic testing, generating data, analyzing data, and application development.